tomjoht/tomjoht.github.io/_posts/2020/2/2020-02-09-more-than-just-api-docs.md

 *  Understanding how the doc toolchain builds and publishes content from end to end

-*  Management of cloud console and resources for distributing files and resources
+*  Management of the cloud console and resources for distributing files and storing assets

-*  Verification scripts to perform automated checking such as looking for broken links or style infractions
+*  Verification scripts to perform automated checking (such as looking for broken links or style inconsistencies)

 *  Search engine optimization and discoverability in search engine results